On the Spectral Changes of OJ 287: The Lowest X-ray state Spectrum -- extended at Optical-UV and Hard at X-rays: Discussion

 Though OJ 287 has been studied extensively at all wavelengths, and especially at optical and X-rays, most of the studies focusing on the latter have separately explored optical-UV and X-rays \citep[e.g.][and references therein]{2017MNRAS.468..426S,2021ApJ...921...18K,2022MNRAS.513.3165K} or the X-ray flux have been comparatively higher \citep[e.g.][]{2022MNRAS.509.2696S,2009PASJ...61.1011S}.
-Given the blazar broadband emission, a consideration of all likely processes is a must to gain further insight into the source behaviour and thus, the jet physics, extra/hidden emission components, etc. The detailed implications and outcomes of findings reported here will be presented in \citet[in preparation]{2023KushPrep}.
+Given the blazar broadband emission, a consideration of all likely processes is a must to gain further insight into the source behavior and thus, the jet physics, extra/hidden emission components, etc. A detailed outcomes of this systematic analysis will be will be presented in the accompanying paper \citep[in preparation]{2023KushPrep}.